Newsletter No. 8 – Real Estate Law

 Rental value of residential premises

-The departments selected for the trial of the revision of rental values are:
+The departments selected for the pilot program to revise rental values are:

 - Charente-Maritime;

-- the North ;
+- the North;

 - the Orne;